hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 and the trailing `Z` is required.
 Strings with less precision are allowed as per ISO 8601, e.g., `1999-01Z` and `1999-001Z`.
 The [HAPI JSON schema](https://github.com/hapi-server/verifier-nodejs/blob/master/schemas/HAPI-data-access-schema-2.1.json) lists a series of regular expressions that codifies the intention of the HAPI Time specification.
 The schema allows leap seconds and hour=24, but it should be expected that not all clients will be able to properly interpret such time stamps.

 The name of the time parameter is not constrained by this specification.
 However, it is strongly recommended that the time column name be "Time" or "Epoch" or some easily recognizable label.

 Incoming time values
 --------------------

 Servers must require incoming time values from clients (i.e., the `start` and `stop` values on a data request) to be valid ISO 8601 time values.
-The full ISO 8601 specification allows many esoteric options, but servers must only accept a subset of the full ISO 8601 specification, namely one of either year-month-day (yyyy-mm-ddThh:mm:ss.sssZ) or day-of-year (yyyy-dddThh:mm:ss.sssZ).
+The full ISO 8601 specification allows many esoteric options, but servers must only accept a subset of the full ISO 8601 specification, namely one of either year-month-day (`yyyy-mm-ddThh:mm:ss.sssZ`) or day-of-year (`yyyy-dddThh:mm:ss.sssZ`).
 Any date or time elements missing from the string are assumed to take on their smallest possible value.
 For example, the string `2017-01-15T23:00:00.000Z` could be given in truncated form as `2017-01-15T23Z`.
 Servers should be able to parse and properly interpret these truncated time strings.
-When clients provide a date at day resolution only, the T must not be included, so servers should be able to parse day-level time strings wihtout the T, as in `2017-01-15Z`.
+When clients provide a date at day resolution only, the T must not be included, so servers should be able to parse day-level time strings without the T, as in `2017-01-15Z`.

 Note that in the ISO 8601 specification, a trailing Z on the time string indicates that no time zone offset should be applied (so the time zone is GMT+0).
 If a server receives an input value without the trailing Z, it should still interpret the time zone as GMT+0 rather than a local time zone.
 This is true for time strings with all fields present and for truncated time strings with some fields missing.

 | Example time range request | comments                       |
 |------------------------------|------------------------------------------------|